neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_hardhat.md

 Details on how to use the Hardhat framework will not be described here.
 You can find all necessary information by reading the [Hardhat documentation](https://hardhat.org/getting-started/#overview).

 ## Prerequisites
-Before you start, make sure of the following software is installed on your device:
+Before you start, make sure the following software is installed on your device:
   * `NodeJS v8.9.4` or later
   * `Web3 v1.2.0` or later

+Also make sure that the following is true:
+  * MetaMask is installed on your device.
+  * MetaMask is configured for the Neon EVM.

 ## Network Configurations
   * [Solana cluster](https://docs.solana.com/clusters) is accessed via a proxy.